TanyaS08/PFTC5_Gr3/README.md

 `source(here::here(path = "scripts/0_data_import.R"))` now also incorporates
 the CSR traits as well as temporary chemical traits.
-This will be updated in such a way that when we get the new chemical traits data it should all seamlessly integrate and none of the scripts should break...
+This will be updated in such a way that when we get the new chemical traits data it should all seamlessly integrate and none of the scripts should break - she says hopefully...

 > Note if you do call `source(here::here(path = "scripts/0_data_import.R"))`
 > at the beginning of your script it does mean you will always be using the